Robjects-Timers/Timer_v1/README.md

 #### Step 3.
 Trigger Signal

 -------------------
- Next, we need to attach a trigger load in which when pressed, it will initiate the delay prior to the output being held for time (CL) on mode P4 and/or send power to the load that we will attach to the output connections.
-But before we start connecting pins and wires, let’s overview how the trigger works with the micro-usb timer hardware.
+ Next, we need to attach a trigger load in which when pressed, it will initiate the delay prior to the output being held for time (CL) on mode P4 and/or send power to the load that we will attach to the output connections. before we start connecting pins and wires, let’s overview how the trigger works with the micro-usb timer hardware.

 With this variation of timer, there are two inputs that the circuit will recognize.